iDang3r/Translator_x86/README.md

 # Translator_x86
-compiles my assembler language to Mac's Mach-o(64) executable file
+1) compiles my assembler language to Mac's Mach-o(64) executable file (use flag -asm)

+2) translates my_CPU_code to Mac's Mach-o(64) executable file

+To get more information use flag -help

 uses Mach-o files only with:
 - Mach64 header